It lasted just half a minute—thirty seconds, thirty bullets—but it propelled two brothers into Boothill and three brothers into western history.

 Billy Clanton’s brother Joseph “Ike” Clanton pressed murder charges against the lawmen, and, the Arizona Weekly Citizen reported, Wyatt Earp and Doc Holliday were arrested.

 Despite its wide open spaces, the old West at times could be a small world.
-There are four Cowtown connections to the gunfight at the O.K.
+There are five Cowtown connections to the gunfight at the O.K.
 Corral:

 1. Note in the above clip that among those men putting up bond for Earp and Holliday was R. J. “Uncle Bob” Winders, a friend and mining partner of the Earps and a former Fort Worth saloon owner.